Mission of the Museum

 Veterans Tree of Life

-In April we will be hosting another Veterans Tree of Life in conjunction with Visiting Nurses Foundation.
-The exact date has not been set.
+On April 26th at 2:00 pm we will be hosting another Veterans Tree of Life in conjunction with Visiting Nurses Foundation and Funeral Alternatives.
 This will be another time to recognize your loved veteran who has passed away.
 With your donation we will make a dog tag with their information on it and hang it on our Tree of Life that is on display in the main gallery.
 We will also hold a special service where you can light a candle in their memory.
 The veteran you honor can be anyone who you know or are related to you.
 The veteran does not need to be of a recent era.
 Last year we had family members honor Revolutionary War and Civil War ancestors.
 This is a great way to remember our loved ones who have passed on.
-Please contact the Museum at email@example.com or call us at 360-740-8875 for more details.
+Please contact the Museum at firstname.lastname@example.org or call us at 360-740-8875 for more details

 Calling all D-Day Veterans!!